Using Hilbert transform and classical chains to simulate quantum walks: Theory

-\emph{Theory.}---At first we briefly review a particular type of quantum dynamics that our classical device will be able to simulate.
-We consider a particle on a one-dimensional (1D) lattice described by a Hamiltonian $\widehat{H}$.
+At first we briefly review a particular type of quantum dynamics that our classical device will be able to simulate.
+We consider a particle on a one-dimensional (1D) lattice described by a Hamiltonian operator $\widehat{H}$.
 Lattice sites $m$ are integers and the system is infinite and translation invariant, stretching from $-\infty $ to $\infty$.
-This implies that $\widehat{H}= \sum_{j=1}^{\infty} \sum_{m=-\infty}^{\infty} \alpha_j \left (|m\rangle \langle m+ j| + |\mit{m}\rangle \langle \mit{m}-j| \right ) $~\cite{QW-1,QW-2,QW-3,QW-4,QW-5,QW-6} with $\alpha_j$ the dimensionless coupling constant.
+This implies that $\widehat{H}= \sum_{j=1}^{\infty} \sum_{m=-\infty}^{\infty} \alpha_j \left (|m\rangle \langle m+ j| + |\mit{m}\rangle \langle \mit{m}-j| \right )$, see Refs.~\cite{QW-1,QW-2,QW-3,QW-4,QW-5,QW-6}. $\alpha_j$ are coupling constants with dimensions of an energy.
 The fact that the system is translation invariant is crucial in all of our analysis, which is based on Fourier transform (we could treat also the system on, say, a ring).
 This is also one of the main requirements from the classical device which we will soon construct.
 Then for a particle initially located on the origin, the amplitude $\psi_m(t)$ at time $t$ is